IT Band Syndrome: It’s Not Your IT Band!

 Common Treatments for ITB Troubles

 Foam rolling seems to be a go-to as far as IT band pain is concerned, at least over this tissue itself.
 As a tool, foam rolling really only improves fluid dynamics and exerts a mild neurological stimulating effect on areas rolled over.
-As the pressure from the curved surface digs across our tissues, the roller essentially bull-dozes superficial fluids (blood/lymph) out of the way, and a wake of negative pressure is left, pulling in newer blood-flow to fill the space.
+As the pressure from the curved surface digs across our tissues, the roller essentially bull-dozes superficial fluids (blood/lymph) out of the way, and a wake of negative pressure is left, pulling in newer blood flow to fill the space.

-Rolling over the band itself, this would be considered overkill, not to mention very painful.
+Rolling over the band itself would be considered overkill, not to mention very painful.
 When we’re in pain, things tighten up.
 I’d argue here that there’s no point to causing more tightness and pain in a tight and painful area that really is just thick connective tissue, which requires no significant blood flow to function.

 The gurus that claim to have solved IT band syndrome are certainly on the right path.
 Each, in their own way, comments on using the roller more specifically, targeting the bellies of the muscles actually responsible for the IT band.
 These include rolling or lacrosse-balling on the aforementioned TFL muscle, glute max, and gluteus medius.
 Excellent thinking here, and certainly more effective than the prior option.

 Other practitioners, including Chiros, PTs, and ATCs, might blame mechanics.
-IT band syndrome is, by its nature, an overuse injury, and their thinking here is that if your hip is not tracking properly through a stride (either too much external or internal rotation), then the IT band no longer is acting as a stabilizer, but forced into part-time labor as a compensational hamstring or quad fiber.
+IT band syndrome is, by its nature, an overuse injury, and their thinking here is that if your hip is not tracking properly through a stride (either too much external or internal rotation), then the IT band no longer acts as a stabilizer, but forced into part-time labor as a compensational hamstring or quad fiber.

 This causes more irritation and rubbing at the knee joint, and BAM…Syndrome Town…population: You.